Skip to main content

 6. The application automatically recognizes when the file is updated and redeploys itself with the updated configuration.

-7. Check that the configuration is valid and successfully applied (Step 5 of Installation Guide).
+7. Check that the configuration is valid and successfully applied (Configuration file checks).

-Each microservice has only one replica by default.
+Each technology has only one replica by default.
 This means that only one request/audiofile can be processed at once.
-To process multiple requests/audiofiles in parallel, you have to increase replicas for corresponding microservices.
+To process multiple requests/audiofiles in parallel, you have to increase replicas for corresponding technologies.

-1. Find out which microservices you want to modify replicas - audio-quality-estimation, deepfake-detection, emotion-recognition, enhanced-speech-to-text-built-on-whisper, language-identification, speaker-diarization, voice-activity-detection, voiceprint-comparison or voiceprint-extraction.
+1. Find out which technologies you want to modify replicas - age-estimation, audio-quality-estimation, audio-manipulation-detection, deepfake-detection, emotion-recognition, enhanced-speech-to-text-built-on-whisper, keyword-spotting, language-identification, replay-attack-detection, speaker-diarization, voice-activity-detection, voiceprint-comparison, or voiceprint-extraction.

 2. Open text file /data/speech-platform/speech-platform-values.yaml either directly from inside virtual appliance or via File Browser.